pdk/crudgen/README.md

 On the other hand, composed structs are **not** handled.
 Only the fields directly listed in the struct definition are included in crud operations.

+## Hooks

+There are three available hooks:

+1. `PreInsert() error`
+2. `PreUpdate() error`
+3. `PostDelete()`

+The two `Pre`-hooks allow custom operations to be performed before the insert/update, or validation to be performed.
+If either returns a non-nil error, then the database operation will not happen.

+The `PostDelete()` hook allows "clean up" operations to be performed after a record has been deleted.
+This method has no option to return an error.

+To use these hooks, just define the methods on your struct type.
+The methods are detected dynamically, so they do not necessarily need to be in the same source file as your struct.
+(I.e. the methods are not detected during code generation, but during execution via type assertions.)

 ## Tests

 Tests assume a local postgres database to talk to.